kinturkt/Machine-Learning-Programs/README.md

-In this repository, I have made use of several models of Machine Learning which are listed here.
+In this repository, I have implemented various Machine Learning models, each demonstrated through different algorithms and datasets.
+The models range from fundamental algorithms like K-Nearest Neighbors (KNN) to more advanced techniques such as Regression, Classification, and Clustering.
+The goal is to provide clear, practical examples of how these algorithms work, along with code implementations that are easy to understand and apply to new datasets